TowoLabs/ftso-signal-providers/README.md

     * Must redirect HTTP to HTTPS
 * `address` must be 40 characters hex
     * Must be EIP-55 checksummed
-    * Must be actively and successfully submitting prices
+    * Must be submitting prices
 * `logoURI` must be this repository's raw GitHub user content path
   * Must end with your checksummed address and a `.png` file extension
   * Must fulfill the [PNG image requirements](#png-image-requirements)